-Every year in France, around 150,000 people suffer a head injury.
-Of these, 45,000 (30%) are admitted to hospital with brain damage resulting from the impact.
-The average age of victims is 27 for women and 32 for men.
+In France, every year around 150,000 people suffer a head injury.
+Some 45,000 of these people (30%) are admitted to hospital with brain damage resulting from the impact of this cranial trauma.
+The average age for this injury is 27 for women and 32 for men.

-Head injuries are most often caused by falls, road accidents, assaults or sporting activities.
+Head injuries are most often caused by falls, road accidents, assaults and sport.

-There are many symptoms of head trauma: headaches, nausea and vomiting, and various neurological disorders such as loss of feeling, loss of motor skills or aphasia, drowsiness or visual problems.
+There are many different symptoms of head injury: headaches, nausea and vomiting, and various neurological disorders such as loss of sensation, loss of motor skills or aphasia, drowsiness or visual problems.

 A number of tests are carried out to diagnose a head injury, including a neurological examination based on the Glasgow criteria and a computer tomography (CT) scan or magnetic resonance imaging (MRI) scan if a brain lesion is suspected.